 Bras D’Or Archers Association

-All members are strongly encouraged to attend.
+All members were strongly encouraged to attend.
 Guests are welcome.
 Our normal Thursday evening shoot will follow the meeting.

 2017 Season Completed

 Hi – As most of you know, we are done shooting at the Baddeck Curling Club for the 2017 season.
 Many thanks to the Baddeck Curling Club (BCC) for letting us use their facility for archery again in 2017.

 Although attendance was down slightly this year relative to 2016, we are still moving upward & onward and looking forward to next year already.
 We have confirmed with the BCC for the use their facility again next year and applied for a small grant with Sport Nova Scotia.
 Similar to last year, we had many guests; in addition to regular archers, come and try archery while visiting the Baddeck Area – estimated at 100 + with about 400 person-shoots throughout the year.

 We would like to thank the many 2017 supporters of our club and encourage people to support and/or patronize these businesses, people, and/or service organizations: